Is GLP-1 (Semaglutide) Halal? What Muslim Patients in Malaysia Need to Know

 MMC #103054 | Lead Physician at Seimbang

-Dr. Sarwhin Sugumaran is the Lead Physician at Seimbang and a USM-trained doctor specialising in obesity medicine and metabolic health.
+Dr. Sarwhin Sugumaran is the Lead Physician at Seimbang and a USM-trained doctor with experience in obesity medicine and metabolic health.
 He has helped Malaysian patients achieve sustainable weight loss through evidence-based GLP-1 treatment.

 Related Articles